 Safety and security

-Do not travel areas: We advise you not to travel to the departments of Putumayo, Arauca, Cauca, Caqueta, Guaviare, Valle de Cauca, Nariño, Norte de Santander, Meta, Chocó, Córdoba and Huila due to very high threat of terrorism from guerrilla organisations and presence of drug related criminal activity.
-These groups continue to perpetrate attacks, extortion, kidnappings, car bombings, and damages to infrastructure in these areas.
-There is a high risk to your personal safety in these areas.
+Do not travel areas: We advise you not to travel to the departments of Antioquia (except Medellín), Arauca, Caquetá, Cauca, Chocó, Cordoba, Guaviare, Huila, La Guajira, Meta, Nariño, Norte de Santander, Putumayo, Santander, Tolima, Valle de Cauca (except Cali) and Vichada, due to the threat of terrorism from guerrilla organisations and presence of drug related criminal activity.
+These groups continue to perpetrate attacks, extortion, kidnappings, car bombings, and damage to infrastructure in these areas.
+There is a risk to your personal safety in these areas.

 Civil unrest/political tension

-You should avoid all demonstrations and large public gatherings because of their potential to turn violent.
+Australians in Colombia are advised to avoid all demonstrations, protests and large public gatherings because of their potential to turn violent.
+Monitor local media and follow the advice of local authorities.

-Diplomatic relations between Venezuela and Colombia were restored in August 2010, following a meeting between Presidents Chavez of Venezuela and Santos of Colombia.
-However, tensions continue between Colombia and its neighbours.
-Border closures could occur at short notice.
+Ongoing political tensions with neighbouring countries mean border closures could occur at short notice.
 Australian citizens should monitor local news and be alert to any changes.

-You should, where possible, arrive at Medellin’s Jose Maria Cordova airport during the day in order to avoid travelling at night.
+Despite recent improvements, violent crime, including robbery continues to be a serious problem.
+Organised criminals operate in urban areas, including Bogotá and Medellín.
+Where possible, you should arrive at Medellín’s Jose Maria Cordova airport during the day in order to avoid travelling at night.

 You should take particular care when travelling alone, using automatic teller machines (ATMs), or travelling in or near tugurios (slum areas).
 Avoid using ATMs that open onto the street and instead use ATMs in controlled areas such as within banks and shopping centres.